cafaray/example-voting-app/worker/README.md

 ## Worker Java App

-Create the build from Jenkins pipeline in AWS
+Create the build from Jenkins pipeline in AWS.